-Following are the five major misconceptions that have been in people’s brain from a long time, but no body clears them off [ 5 Major Misconceptions about Patent Invention Drawings ]:
+Following are the five major misconceptions that have been in people’s brain for a long time, but nobody clears them off.

 - Another confusing thing is that whether it is allowed to submit the patent drawings section after the filing date.
 Also, whether it is allowed to submit them after the submission of the provisional and non-provisional application.
 According to the Patent Laws, the answer is ‘YES!’, it can be filed after the first filing date.
 This time slot will facilitate the inventor to file the provisional application or to reserve the first filing date even if there is some work left in the patent drawings.